BobHasNoSoul/jellyfin-ukageratings/README.md

 `<script defer src="agerating.js"></script>`

-then upload the contents of this repo into your webroot
+then upload the contents of this repo into your webroot so agerating folder is a folder inside your webroot and agerating.js is inside of your webroot

 then reload your page after clearing your cache